22abad/flowStates/posts/251107fromBostonToMaynooth.md

 [EN]
 ## 4. The Java Shock
-On my fourth day in Ireland, I walked into the classroom.
+On my second day in Ireland, I walked into the classroom.
 I quickly realized the magnitude of my situation.
 I was a full week behind in an intensive three-week Java crash course.
 I had zero background.
 I was completely clueless.
 The blow to my confidence was immense.
 I sat there, listening to concepts I couldn't grasp, wondering if I had made a terrible mistake.